schitresh/computer_science/operating_system/10_memory.md

 - Based on program behavior known as locality of references
 - Locality of references: Tendency of a processor to access the same set of memory locations
   - Repetitively over a short period of time
-- Some types of memory like cache and main memory are faster than others but have less size and are less expensive
+- Some types of memory like cache and main memory are faster than others
+  - But have less size and are more expensive
 - Types
+  - Internal or Primary Memory
-  - Internal or Primary: Directly accessible by the processor
+    - Directly accessible by the processor
     - Main memory, cache, CPU registers
+  - External or Secondary
-  - External or Secondary: Peripheral storage devices accessible by the processor via an I/O module
+    - Peripheral storage devices accessible by the processor via an I/O module
     - Magnetic disk, optical disk, magnetic tape

 ## Hierarchy Design